Rent safe and private dog parks hosted by locals

 What are the learning theories in dog training?

-Dogs primarily learn through association.
-They don’t think about the world the same way we humans do.
-Researchers don’t believe they have episodic memories or are able to recall exact past events like we can.
-They also have poorer short term memories that might prevent them from clearly remembering even what happened just a few minutes ago.
+Our canine companions primarily learn through association.
+Researchers are coming to believe they do have episodic memories—the ability to recall a specific past event—but probably not to the degree of our own.
+(That means your pup doesn't spend time reliving their most embarrassing moments like you might.)
+Domestic dogs also have poorer short term memories that might prevent them from clearly remembering what happened even just a few minutes ago.

 Instead, our canine companions develop new behaviors and form habits through the principles of both operant conditioning and classical conditioning.
 Almost all dog training is based on these two common learning theories!